 On the Budget Committee, Tim has used his experience making tough budget decisions in local and state office in Virginia to help advocate for Virginia’s priorities.
 A harsh critic of spending cuts that were painful for Hampton Roads and the entire Commonwealth, Tim helped broker a two-year budget deal to return some stability to the budget process and avoid crisis-to-crisis budgeting.
 Kaine has fought back against President Trump’s threats to cut or eliminate key Virginia priorities such as Chesapeake Bay restoration, the Appalachian Regional Commission, transportation grants, health care, and more.

 On the Foreign Relations Committee, Tim works to enhance American diplomatic leadership.
 He believes that for far too long, Congress has abdicated its Constitutional responsibility and let Presidents declare war without legal authorization.
 For this reason, he has introduced several pieces of bipartisan legislation to review war powers and reassert Congress’ responsibility.
 In addition, Tim coauthored the Iran Nuclear Agreement Review Act, establishing the process for Congressional review of the diplomatic effort to block any Iranian nuclear weapons program.
-He is one of the Senate’s few members fluent in Spanish and serves as honorary chairman of the US-Spain Council.
+He is one of the Senate’s few members fluent in Spanish and previously served as honorary chairman of the US-Spain Council.

 Health, Education, Labor, and Pensions Committee